EngineerBetter/concourse-up/README.md

 ## What it does

-`concourse-up` first creates an S3 bucket to store its own configuration and saves a `config.json` file there.
+`concourse-up` first creates an S3 or GCS bucket to store its own configuration and saves a `config.json` file there.

 It then uses Terraform to deploy the following infrastructure:

+- AWS
   - A VPC, with public and private subnets and routing
   - A NAT gateway for outbound traffic from the private  subnet
   - An S3 bucket which BOSH uses as a blobstore
   - An IAM user that can access the blobstore
   - An IAM user that can deploy EC2 instances
   - An AWS keypair for BOSH to use when deploying VMs
   - An RDS instance (default: db.t2.small) for BOSH and  Concourse to use
-- Concourse database is [encrypted](http://concourse-ci.org/encryption.html) by default
+  - Concourse database is [encrypted](http:/  concourse-ci.org/encryption.html) by default
   - A security group to allow access to the BOSH director  from your local IP
   - A security group for BOSH-deployed VMs
   - A security group to allow access to the Concourse web  server from the internet
   - A security group to allow access to the RDS database from BOSH and it's VMs
+- GCP
+  - A DNS A record pointing to the ATC IP
+  - A Compute route for the nat instance
+  - A Compute instance for the nat
+  - A Compute network
+  - Public and Private Compute subnetworks
+  - Compute firewalls for director, nat, atc-one, atc-two, vms, atc-three, internal, and sql
+  - A Service account for for bosh
+  - A Service account key for bosh
+  - A Project iam member for bosh
+  - Comput addresses for the ATC and Director
+  - A Sql database instance
+  - A Sql database
+  - A Sql user

 Once the terraform step is complete, `concourse-up` deploys a BOSH director on an t2.micro instance, and then uses that to deploy a Concourse with the following settings: